bitwarden/adr/README.md

 ## @Bitwarden

-The goal of introducing Architectural Decisions in the engineering team at Bitwarden is to steer development towards a maintainable and expandable code base.
+The goal of introducing Architectural Decisions (AD) in the engineering team at Bitwarden is to steer development towards a maintainable and expandable code base.
 While at the same time striving for uniformity across all pods.

 The AD will also serve as a base for proposing and planning technical debt.